lucaelin/rollup-plugin-cssimport/README.md

 # rollup-plugin-cssimport

+Please consider migrating to [rollup-plugin-import-assert](https://github.com/calebdwilliams/rollup-plugin-import-assert), as it better aligns with modern web standards.

 Very simple rollup plugin to transform .css-files into CSSStyleSheet objects.

 This works natively in chrome.
 Firefox and other browsers require a Polyfill (like https://github.com/calebdwilliams/construct-style-sheets)